ibm-cloud-docs/secrets-manager/engine-private.md

 ![The diagram shows a two-level hierarchy of certificates that begins with a root certificate authority in the first level.](images/certificate-hierarchy-2.svg){: caption="Two-level certificate authority hierarchy" caption-side="bottom"}

-#### Three levels: Root CA and two subordinate CAs
+#### Three levels: Root CA and two subordinate Certificate Authorities
 {: #three-level-ca}

 Use this option if your workload requires an additional layer between the root CA and lower-level CA operations.
-In this scenario, the middle subordinate CA is used only to sign subordinate CAs that issue leaf certificates to your apps.
+In this scenario, the middle subordinate CA is used only to sign subordinate Certificate Authorities that issue leaf certificates to your apps.

 ![The diagram shows a three-level hierarchy of certificates that begins with a root certificate authority in the first level.](images/certificate-hierarchy-3.svg){: caption="Three-level certificate authority hierarchy" caption-side="bottom"}